diegomorales/vue-app-setup/README.md

 This will build and run the docker image.
 And it opens a console to the docker image.

-	# It will lokk somthing like this
+	# It will look somthing like this
 	node@<some hash>:~/code$